 The Phase archaeological survey will involve background research and fieldwork within the project area.
-Given that the from Scull to Cardiff involve construction in , no impactful archaeological sites are expected.
+Given that the no impactful archaeological sites are expected.
 Construction of the may require additional fieldwork.
 The required background research will be conducted using applicable state cultural resource information's systems and other repositories as necessary.
 ACE will complete a field reconnaissance of the project area ("Area of Potential Effect" or "APE") and off-corridor access roads.